earthly/earthly/docs/earthfile/earthfile.md

 #### Description

+{% hint style='danger' %}
+#### UDCs have been renamed to Functions

+Functions used to be called UDCs (User Defined Commands).
+Earthly 0.7 still uses `COMMAND` for declaring functions, but the keyword is deprecated and will be replaced by `FUNCTION` in Earthly 0.8.
+{% endhint %}

-The command `COMMAND` marks the beginning of a user-defined command (UDC) definition.
-UDCs are templates (much like functions in regular programming languages), which can be used to define a series of steps to be executed in sequence.
-In order to reference and execute a UDC, you may use the command [`DO`](#do).
+The command `COMMAND` marks the beginning of a function definition.
+Functions are reusable sets of instructions that can be inserted in targets or other functions.
+In order to reference and execute a function, you may use the command [`DO`](#do).

-Unlike performing a `BUILD +target`, UDCs inherit the build context and the build environment from the caller.
+Unlike performing a `BUILD +target`, functions inherit the build context and the build environment from the caller.

-UDCs create their own `ARG` scope, which is distinct from the caller.
-Any `ARG` that needs to be passed from the caller needs to be passed explicitly via `DO +COMMAND --<build-arg-key>=<build-arg-value>`.
+Functions create their own `ARG` scope, which is distinct from the caller.
+Any `ARG` that needs to be passed from the caller needs to be passed explicitly via `DO +MY_FUNCTION --<build-arg-key>=<build-arg-value>`.

 Global imports and global args are inherited from the `base` target of the same Earthfile where the command is defined in (this may be distinct from the `base` target of the caller).

-For more information see the [User-defined commands guide](../guides/udc.md).
+For more information see the [Functions Guide](../guides/functions.md).

 ## DO

 #### Synopsis

-* `DO [--allow-privileged] <command-ref> [--<build-arg-key>=<build-arg-value>...]`
+* `DO [--allow-privileged] <function-ref> [--<build-arg-key>=<build-arg-value>...]`

 #### Description

-The command `DO` expands and executes the series of commands contained within a user-defined command (UDC) [referenced by `<command-ref>`](../guides/importing.md#command-reference).
+The command `DO` expands and executes the series of commands contained within a function [referenced by `<function-ref>`](../guides/importing.md#function-reference).

-Unlike performing a `BUILD +target`, UDCs inherit the build context and the build environment from the caller.
+Unlike performing a `BUILD +target`, functions inherit the build context and the build environment from the caller.

-UDCs create their own `ARG` scope, which is distinct from the caller.
-Any `ARG` that needs to be passed from the caller needs to be passed explicitly via `DO +COMMAND --<build-arg-key>=<build-arg-value>`.
+Functions create their own `ARG` scope, which is distinct from the caller.
+Any `ARG` that needs to be passed from the caller needs to be passed explicitly via `DO +MY_FUNCTION --<build-arg-key>=<build-arg-value>`.

-For more information see the [User-defined commands guide](../guides/udc.md).
+For more information see the [Functions Guide](../guides/functions.md).

 #### Options